guildai/guild.ai/pages/start/optimize.md

 ## Summary

+In this section, you use various techniques to run `train.py`.

+!!! highlights
+    - Run experiments with manually assigned hyperparameters.
+    - Automate larger runs using *grid* and *random* search.
+    - Optimize model performance using Bayesian methods.

-In this section, you ran a grid search and performed Bayesian optimization to find optimal values of `x`.
+In this section, you run a grid search and performed Bayesian optimization to find optimal values of `x`.

 In the next section, you learn about more about runs.